5 Session Pediatric Gait Analysis and Orthotic Management (OSKAR) Course + Advanced Day Option

 The following states require continuing education units or contact hours with no state specific approval: CT, IA, and WA.

-This program has approved for up to 6.5 credits through the American Board for Certification in O&P (ABC) for Orthotists, Orthotic Assistants, Orthotic Technicians, and Orthotic Fitters and Pedorthists.
+This program has applied for up to 31.5 credits through the American Board for Certification in O&P (ABC) for Orthotists, Orthotic Assistants, Orthotic Technicians, and Orthotic Fitters and Pedorthists.
 Full participation in this program is required to be eligible for the full amount of credits.
+Advanced course approved for 6.5 credits.

 Illinois Early Intervention

-The Illinois Early Intervention Training Program has approved the Advanced course for 6.5 hours of EI credential credit in the area of 3.0 - Assessment, 1.0 - Atypical Development, 1.5 – Intervention, 1.0 - Typical Development
+The Illinois Early Intervention Training Program has approved the Advanced course for EI credential credit in the area of 3.0 - Assessment, 1.0 - Atypical Development, 2.0 – Intervention, 1.0 - Typical Development.